Divi Builder 3.0 Definitive Review & Tutorial 2019 - (COUPONS) Pros, Cons & Comparisons

 Instead, you will be dependent on others to share their designs and allow you to download and import into your installation.

-These are not difficult to find, and there are lots of lists available.
+These aren’t difficult to find, and there are lots of lists available.

 You can, of course, create your very own personal page layouts and save for re-use at a later date.
 You can also export so that other people can use them too.